top of page

 3. Provide support to all design and manufacturing companies.

-4. Regulate all products and components, to ensure the best possible design and quality.
+4. Regulate products and components, to ensure the best possible design and quality.
 Benchmark these designs to establish which are the best.

 A key aim of our policies is as follows: Imagine that there are 500 companies in the world who design (and probably make also) a common product such as a lawn mower.
 Each company spends on average £100,000 designing each new model that they bring out.
 This is a total of £50 million spent on design.
 What happens if we used all of that budget within 5 specialist companies only, who were the leaders in their field.
 Each company would now have £10 million to spend on designing each new model, this would mean they would have far better facilities, and equipment, and could employee more designers of a much higher calibre, thus resulting in a far better product for everyone, which can be manufactured at a lower price.
 Indeed they probably would not need all the £10 million, so the cost of the mower would be still further reduced.
 The five companies can then license manufacture of their designs to the other 495 companies.
 This is the situation we wish to achieve with the design and manufacture of all products, as it brings benefits to everyone.